Bukovski/redux-shop-clothes/README.md

 * [react-redux](https://github.com/reduxjs/react-redux) - it lets React components read data from a Redux store, and dispatch actions to the store to update data.
 * [redux-logger](https://github.com/LogRocket/redux-logger) - is a middleware for Redux.
 It will log actions to console
 * [reselect](https://github.com/reduxjs/reselect) - Redux library for memoization selector and recalculates data from state when the value of state changes
+* [redux-persist](https://github.com/rt2zz/redux-persist) - Persist and rehydrate a Redux store.
+Saves data locally to the browser store

 ![main-page](./screenshots/main-page.jpg)